Arinji2/dasa-bot/README.md

 ### Built by Arinji

 This project was proudly built by [Arinji](https://www.arinji.com/).
 Check out my website for more cool projects!
+Feel free to hit me up if the bot breaks or just dosen't work.

 ---